bcrment/slrc/docs/readme.md

 ./slrc lyrics.json > output.lrc
 ```

+---

+**Obs**: There is a compiled exe in slrc-c/bin folder if you want to use it.

+---

 The output file will contain the lyrics formatted with timestamps, ready for use in **LRC-compatible** music players.

 ### **Example Output**